psychemedia/island-storynotes/de Godeton - Pepperpot.md

 i3i3> ** Association of John Randolph, with Thomas de Warblinton, July 24.
 John de Grymstede, and John le Flemyng, in a Commission of Westminster, oyer and terminer issued touching a complaint by Elcas Biger, Frederick Campanare, and Bernard de Columers, merchants of the Duchy of [Aquitaine].
-They had freighted a ship called the St. Mary of Bayonne, with 174 tuns of white wine at the town of Tormay, on the river Charrante^ in Poitou, for conveyance to England, and on the voyage the vessel was driven ashore on the coast of the Isle of Wight, where the wine was seized as * wreck of sea * by divers men of the county of Southampton, notwithstand- ing that many of the mariners escaped alive to the land.’* 1 The other side of the story is related ten months later in the same series of Rolls :
+They had freighted a ship called the St. Mary of Bayonne, with 174 tuns of white wine at the town of Tormay, on the river Charrante^ in Poitou, for conveyance to England, and on the voyage the vessel was driven ashore on the coast of the Isle of Wight, where the wine was seized as *wreck of sea* by divers men of the county of Southampton, notwithstanding that many of the mariners escaped alive to the land.’* 1 The other side of the story is related ten months later in the same series of Rolls :
 —
 1314. “ Commission of Oyer and Terminer to Master John de Everesdon May 26. and John de Westecote, on complaint by John Besecu that, whereas